lkw657/CITS3200_Team_K/README.md

 ```
 docker rm <container id>
 ```
-`init.db` can also be forced to delete the database using
+`initdb.js` can also be forced to delete the database using
 ```
 DESTROY=true node initdb.js
 ```